emre-mr246/42_ring3_philosophers/README.md

 ## Mandatory Part(with mutexes) Usage 🔍

-1. In the project's main directory, compile the library using the `make` command.
+1. In the philo directory, compile the library using the `make` command.
    `$ make`

 2. After compilation, you can use the program as follows:
     `./philo <philo_count> <time_to_die> <time_to_eat> <time_to_sleep> <max_meal_count_per_philo>`

 ## Bonus Part(with semaphores) Usage 🔍
-1. In the project's main directory, compile the library using the `make` command.
+1. In the philo_bonus directory, compile the library using the `make` command.
-   `$ make bonus`
+   `$ make`

 2. After compilation, you can use the program as follows:
     `./philo_bonus <philo_count> <time_to_die> <time_to_eat> <time_to_sleep> <max_meal_count_per_philo>`